-In addition to legal consequences which may result from the involvement of the Phoenix PD, sanctions are:
+In addition to legal consequences, sanctions include, but are not limited to:

 - Student will be immediately removed from campus housing. - Student will be referred to the Code of Conduct Committee for suspension or expulsion from the University.

 Illegal and Unprescribed Drugs Policy: First Violation